-For battery and battery cable installation see "RE-PLACING BATTERY" in the "Service and Adjustments" section in this manual.
+NOTE: For battery installation see "REPLACING BATTERY" in the Service and Adjustments section in this manual.

-ATTACH STEERING WHEEL (See Fig. 2) ASSEMBLE EXTENSION SHAFT AND BOOT
+TO INSTALL STEERING WHEEL (See Fig. 2) ASSEMBLE EXTENSION SHAFT AND BOOT

 - Slide extension shaft onto lower steering shaft. - Place tabs of steering boot over tab slots in dash and push down to secure.